Past blog posts for your reading pleasure.

 David & Margaret Youth and Family Services in La Verne is pleased to announce that it has received a $20,000 grant from Inland Empire United Way.

-Joan Macy School and David & Margaret Youth and Family Services has a school banquet celebration after each completed school semester to recognize the students for their growth and achievements.
+Joan Macy School and David & Margaret Youth and Family Services host a school banquet celebration after each completed school semester to recognize the students for their growth and achievements.
 The awards were most recently held on Tuesday July 24, 2018 at the David & Margaret dining hall.

 Congratulations to Catherine Rowlee 2018 Joan Macy School Teacher of the Year.
 Thank you to the La Verne Chamber of Commerce for honoring our teachers.